All Emulators are Wrong, Many are Useful, and Some are More Useful Than Others: A Reproducible Comparison of Computer Model Surrogates: Results

 \paragraph{Caveats and Practical Considerations.} We emphasize caution in interpreting these results.
 While we made an effort to use reasonable defaults for all emulators, these results reflect the practical implementation of each emulator as much as the underlying modeling approach.
 Performance might change considerably with sufficient tuning or different hyperparameter choices.
 We encourage readers to modify settings using \texttt{duqling} to explore these effects directly.

-For computational reasons, emulators were excluded from a given setting if all simulation scenarios took more than 10 hours, or if at least ten simulation scenarios took more than $24$ hours.
+For computational reasons, emulators were excluded from a given setting if all simulation scenarios took more than 10 hours, or if at least ten simulation scenarios took more than 24 hours.
 If only a small number of scenarios exceeded 24 hours, then they were marked as failures and replaced by the baseline model (see \cref{sec:fallback} for details).
 As such, \emu{treegp} had to be excluded from most settings, even when a few slower methods were retained, because the underlying \texttt{tgp} package relies on temporary files that conflict with parallelization via the \texttt{parallel} package, which \texttt{duqling} uses to distribute replications.
 As a result, \emu{treegp} could not be parallelized in the same way as other emulators and failed to meet the time constraints outlined above.
 It is therefore only included in settings with $n = 500$.
 In the analysis of the real datasets, \emu{treegp} could only be fit to the first eleven datasets (with $n\leq 500$), and this limited inclusion artificially lowers its apparent performance in some of the aggregated results, such as \cref{fig:rank_4}.

 Finally, although \texttt{duqling} separately reports training and prediction time, we report only the total runtime here.
 In some cases, these phases are not separable due to an emulator’s structure or implementation.
-This may lead to misleading impressions for some methods (e.g., \emu{svecgp}, \emu{lagp}) that train quickly but predict more slowly, but in other contexts, omitting prediction time could be equally misleading.
-For example, in applications requiring MCMC (like model calibration) fast prediction is often critically important and cannot be parallelized; see \cite{rumsey2023localized} for discussion.
+This may lead to misleading impressions for some methods (e.g., SVECGP, LAGP) that train quickly but predict more slowly, but in other contexts, omitting prediction time could be equally misleading.
+For example, in applications requiring MCMC (e.g. model calibration) fast prediction is often critically important and cannot be parallelized; see Rumsey et al. [2023b] for discussion. \kr{We also note that runtime comparisons should be interpreted with caution, as computational performance can vary substantially across systems.
+The experiments in this study were run on a Linux-based HPC cluster using 10 cores per task, on nodes with a mix of Intel and AMD processors (x86\_64 architecture).
+As a result, the timing results reported here are most useful for relative comparisons within this study rather than as absolute benchmarks across papers or computing environments.}